 - Companies with revenues between $100M – $499M spent about 0.53%

 - Companies with revenues less than $100M spent a whopping 2.55% on Section 404

-Therefore, not only can you discern a relationship between the size of a company and the amount that the company ends up spending for SOX 404 relative to its revenues, but you can also clearly see that the unfavorable impact of Section 404 spending is considerably more pronounced in the smallest companies.
+Therefore, not only can you discern a relationship between the size of a company and the amount that the company ends up spending for SOX 404 relative to its revenues, but you can also clearly see that the unfavourable impact of Section 404 spending is considerably more pronounced in the smallest companies.
 Hence, the smaller the company is, the more crucial it is for that company to find ways that can bring down the costs of Section 404 implementation.

 How to alleviate costs of section 404

 Can we draw a line connecting those two?
-Does it simply mean that large spending on SOX affects two sets of companies, i.e., those that have decentralized operations and those that are small?
+Does it simply mean that large spending on SOX affects two sets of companies, i.e., those that have decentralised operations and those that are small?
 Or can there be an even deeper implication?
 Might it not be possible that these two sets are actually one and the same?

 From our experience, small companies are less inclined to spend on server based solutions compared to the big ones.
 As a result, it is within this group of small companies where you can find a proliferation of spreadsheet systems.
-In other words, small companies are more likely to follow a decentralized model.
+In other words, small companies are more likely to follow a decentralised model.
 Spreadsheets were not designed to implement strict control features, so if you want to apply a control framework on a spreadsheet-based system, it won’t be easy.

-For example, how are you going to conduct testing on every single spreadsheet cell that plays a role in financial reporting when the spreadsheets involved in the financial reporting process are distributed across different workstations in different offices in an organization with a countrywide operation?
+For example, how are you going to conduct testing on every single spreadsheet cell that plays a role in financial reporting when the spreadsheets involved in the financial reporting process are distributed across different workstations in different offices in an organisation with a countrywide operation?